Du Tao

-Du Tao (died 16 September 315?), courtesy name Jingwen, was a Chinese rebel leader during the Jin dynasty (266–420).
+Du Tao (Note: Du's name was recorded as "Mi" (弥) in vol.11 of Huayang Guozhi; the chronicles didn't record Du's deeds or rebellions.) (died 16 September 315?
+(Note: According to Emperor Min's biography in Book of Jin, Du Tao was killed on the guihai day of the 8th month of the 3rd year of the Jianxing era of his reign.
+This corresponds to 16 Sep 315 on the Julian calendar.
+However, this account is contradicted by the account found in Du Tao's own biography in the same work, which claimed that he successfully escaped and disappeared.)), courtesy name Jingwen, was a Chinese rebel leader during the Jin dynasty (266–420).
 In 311, he was proclaimed the leader of an uprising by Ba and Shu refugees in Jing and Xiang (湘州; in modern Hunan) provinces, who had been oppressed by the local populace.
 After Du Tao ousted the provincial inspectors, the Prince of Langya, Sima Rui in the east sent his generals Wang Dun, Tao Kan and Zhou Fang to campaign against him.
 His rebellion lasted for roughly four years, before he presumably died while fleeing in 315.